How to Make Homemade Detroit-Style Pizza

 The recipe below includes both a yeast-leavened and a sourdough-leavened Detroit-style pizza dough with two topping options: one with sauce, cheese, and pepperoni, the other with the addition of pickled jalapeños and honey, inspired by “The Colony” served at Emmy Squared.

 Of course, you can top your pizzas as you wish.
 The key to finding success with Detroit-style pizza at home, as with so many things, is balance.
-For me, finding the right balance meant topping the pizzas a little more minimally than many of the recipes I found across the web.
+For me, finding the right balance meant topping the pizzas a little more minimally than many of the recipes I found on the web.
 And finding ultimate success with this style of pizza came down to borrowing techniques from various sources, most notably from Matt and Emily Hyland (both from their book and a virtual cooking class I attended) and Wes Pikula of Buddy’s in Detroit (from this Pizza City USA podcast episode).

 PS: How to Make Homemade Sicilian-Style Pizza